sbrugel/cisc361-project/README.md

 # S23 CISC361 Term Project
 by Simon Brugel, Brendan Lewis, Evan Watson.

+For Dr. Mauriello's CISC 361 class.
+A operating system simulation of job scheduling, resource management, and deadlock avoidance.

 ## Building & Running

 #### Requirements:
 You need CMake installed, as well as a C++17 compiler.

-If you have a working C++ IDE, feel free to use that.
+If you have a working C++ IDE, feel free to use that (we used CLion, so it's pretty much guaranteed to work on that).
 If not, run these commands in this directory:

 `cmake -B build`